gvwilson/sdxjs/gloss/index.md

 <dd class="glossary">The thing being tested, sometimes also called the system under test (SUT).</dd>
 <dt id="throw_exception" class="glossary">throw (exception)</dt>
 <dd class="glossary">Another term for <g key="raise_exception">raising</g> an exception.</dd>
-<dt id="tightly_coupled" class="glossary">tightly coupled</dt>
-<dd class="glossary">Components in a software system are said to be tightly coupled if they depend on each other's internals, so that if one is altered then others have to be altered as well.</dd>
 <dt id="timestamp" class="glossary">timestamp</dt>
 <dd class="glossary">A digital identifier showing the time at which something was created or accessed.
 Timestamps should use <g key="iso_date_format">ISO date format</g> for portability.</dd>
 <dt id="toctou" class="glossary">Time of check/time of use (ToCToU)</dt>